Matienzof6/parkpilot/README.md

 # 🚗 ParkPilot

-A full-stack parking management application built to simplify and digitize the daily parking operations of a hotel Front Office.
+A full-stack parking management application built to replace spreadsheet-based parking management at a hotel reception.

 Designed for real-world use, the system provides receptionists with a fast and intuitive interface to manage vehicle occupancy, assign parking spaces, monitor upcoming departures, and instantly locate vehicles through a visual parking dashboard.

-> Developed as a real internal tool and currently used in production at a hotel reception.
+> **Real-world project currently used in production by a hotel reception to manage daily parking operations.**
 ---

 <img width="3762" height="1856" alt="Captura de pantalla 2026-07-06 230328" src="https://github.com/user-attachments/assets/6264da21-edf9-45d2-bb3b-c9c3a1776c71" />